"A musician who

 (The Mining Company folk music website)

-Robin does other themed musical performances aside from her original music.
+Robin does other themed music performances aside from her original music.
 They are:

 Robin is proudly affiliated with